Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Introduction

+Our main contributions are as follows: \begin{itemize} \item We provide the first comprehensive reverse-engineering of Samsung OF protocol that allows us to answer definitively the research questions (RQ1 to RQ4) raised above.

-\item We identified several vulnerabilities in both FMM and SmartTags that would allow an attacker to link BLE packets observed from a target device over multiple observations, through BLE interactions only.
-This allows us to conclude definitively that long term identification of a device or a tag (RQ1) is possible through its BLE data only.
+\item We identified several vulnerabilities that would allow an attacker to link BLE packets observed from a target device over multiple observations, through BLE interactions only, allowing a long term identification of an OF device through its BLE data (RQ1).

-\item Through our analysis of the OF protocols, we managed to impersonate completely a SmartTag to the OF networks.
+\item Through our analysis of the OF protocol, we managed to impersonate completely a SmartTag to the OF network.
 This opens the possibility of creating a custom tracking device that can be tuned to circumvent potential anti-tracking mechanisms by the vendor.

-\item Our analysis also confirmed that unwanted tracking (RQ2) is possible.
-This is, however, a rather easy observation as Samsung (at the time of writing) only implements a very basic anti-tracking mechanism that is targetted at observing BLE data from SmartTags.
-Given our result above, it is quite straightforward to circumvent this detection by crafting a custom tracking device leveraging Samsung's OF network.